 Mission Statement of Aspen Public Radio: To support, nourish, and enrich our community by providing informative, entertaining and educational radio programming in a reliable and professional manner.

 Aspen Public Radio, broadcasting on KAJX, Aspen and KCJX, Carbondale, is a public radio station located in Aspen, Colorado.
 It serves communities in the Roaring Fork, Crystal, Colorado, Frying Pan and Eagle River valleys.
 The station is located in the Red Brick Center for the Arts and its public file is open for inspection during regular business hours at 110 E. Hallam Street, Suite 134, Aspen, CO.

 The station is run by Roaring Fork Public Radio, Inc., a 501(c)(3) corporation (tax ID # 84 - 0884901) whose board of directors are elected by a majority vote of the current Board of Directors.
 All Aspen Public Radio's Board of Directors meetings are held at 3pm in the Red Brick Conference Room, and are open to the public.
 A minimum contribution of $60 is required for annual membership.
 A station audit is conducted each spring by Reese, Henry and Company.
-The audited financials are available below or may be viewed online or at the station during regular business hours.
+The audited financials are available below or may be viewed at the station during regular business hours.

 Aspen Public Radio provides full local news broadcasts each weekday morning during Morning Edition at 6:04, 7:04, 8:04 and 9:04.
 Local news headlines may be heard weekday mornings at 6:33, 7:33 and 8:33.
-A local ski report airs seasonally at :20 past the hour during Morning Edition.
+Local ski and river reports air seasonally at :20 past the hour during Morning Edition.
 The station also features national news and culture affairs programming from National Public Radio, Public Radio International, American Public Media and the BBC.
-Locally-produced programs including jazz, bluegrass, blues, soul, world and oldies music air throughout the week.
+Locally-produced music programs include jazz, bluegrass, blues, soul, world and oldies music air throughout the week.

 The station is proud to be the official voice of the Aspen Music Festival and School.
 Classical Music from Aspen airs weekday afternoons throughout the year from 1 until 3, and during the Festival season highlights exclusive interviews and recordings of AMFS artists.